-Depending on how you look at it AT&T (NYSE: T) stock is either incredibly cheap or not that cheap at all.
+Depending on how you look at things AT&T (NYSE: T) stock is either incredibly cheap or really not that cheap at all.
 Supporting the argument in favor of the former point of view are a couple of undeniable facts.
 Firstly, the stock’s price-to-earnings ratio is way below its historical average.
 Based on last year’s normalized profit per share figure ($3.05) and AT&T’s current share price ($30) we get a P/E ratio of just under 10.
 That’s a good 30% below the fifteen-year average of around 13.5x annual earnings.

 Secondly, check out the dividend yield.
 It’s currently up at around 6.7% based on the $0.50 quarterly distribution.
 How often does AT&T throw up that kind of yield?
 Not very.
 According to my data source the last time it did so was around the 2009/2010 period.
-Annual shareholder returns since then do not appear spectacular at around 8.5% per annum, but they are hardly catastrophic for a security often touted as a bond-proxy.
+Annual shareholder returns since then do not appear spectacular at around 8.5% per annum, but they are hardly catastrophic for a security often touted as a bond proxy.

 The thing that is missing from these attractive valuation metrics is the debt load.
 At $175 billion net of the company’s cash pile it is absolutely gargantuan in nominal terms.
 Of course, AT&T’s underlying business is pretty big too.
 After all it is on course to generate something like $40 billion worth of cash from operations this year.
 However debt adjusted valuation metrics don’t appear to stand out quite so much.
 For instance the stock’s EV/EBITDA, currently around 8x, appears to be somewhere in line with its historical average.